binghesam/CS-7650-Project/README.md

 package "mclust" and "rjson" is installed.

-2. Download Glove 100d from <link> and put to ./src/seq2seq/
+2. Download glove.6B.100d from <link> and put to ./src/seq2seq/
 ```